goostengine/goost-docs/development/adding_new_features.rst

 :ref:`Object<class_Object>` classes.

 The following sections describe the process of writing new classes specifically in Goost.
-Please refer to Godot's :ref:`Engine development<toc-devel-cpp>` section if you are not familiar with engine development in general.
+Please refer to Godot's
+:ref:`Engine development<toc-devel-cpp-source-beginner>` section if you are not familiar with engine development in general.

 Writing new classes
 -------------------